Introduction: The Complexities of Borrowing from Your Business

 If you’re the director or owner of a company, you can borrow money from the company.
 These loans are also called shareholder loans or Division 7A loans.

 Directors and shareholders can take advantage of the Division 7A provision of the Income Tax Assessment Act 1936.
 Under this provision, borrowers usually don’t have to pay tax on the amount of the loan.
+The timing of when the loan amount is considered to be made or recognized under Division 7A is based on when the amount is paid to the shareholder or their associate.

 The income tax assessment act prevents companies from abusing the tax code.
 This can include giving tax-free profits or assets to shareholders.
 Companies that pay company tax generally hold the funds held in a Franking Account.
 The funds in this account go to the shareholders.